Virtual Live Edition

 There is no charge to watch Klezmer Fest 2022.
-Come back to this page on the day of the concert to watch.
 If you’d like to receive a reminder the day before the concert or watch a recording of the concert after the March 20 conclusion of the series, please sign up here.

 Jason Caplan is an entrepreneur, financial adviser and musician.

 He created the Universal Language Room and started The Bridge Institute, 501c3 to support the idea.
 Jason is dedicated to teaching music as a universal language to promote dialogue, cooperation, and collaboration amongst all people.
 Jason also created Beit Abulafia to spread the teachings of Kabbalist – Rabbi Abraham Abulafia.
 This project led him to an intensive study of Carl Jung, which Jason pursues in Memphis.
 Jason is married to Michal Caplan and they have two daughters.

 Jason was a featured guest on a recent episode of the Conversation with the Rabbi podcast, where he spoke to Rabbi Beyo, EVJCC CEO, about creating the Universal Language Room, his spiritual journey through Torah and music, and the writings of Rabbi Abulafia.
 Listen to the conversation here.